yostane/openidc_intro/README.md

 ![Logo](assets/openid-logo-wordmark.png)

 When we develop web or mobile or apps, we may deal with the authentication of the users.
-Handling authentication on our own backend can prove complicated and risky because we are responsible of handling sensible data.
-Hopefully, there is a way to delegate authentication to an authentication server and is called OpenID Connect.
-This On top of that, it is a standard protocol that is well suited for mobile apps and web apps.
-This post serves as a modest introduction to this standard.
+Handling authentication on our own backend adds a lot of responsibility because we are responsible of handling sensible data.
+Hopefully, there is a way to delegate authentication and authorization to 3rd parties thanks to OpenID Connect.
+It is a standard protocol that is well suited for mobile apps and web apps.
+It is also based on another standard called OAuth 2.
+This post serves as a modest introduction to these standards with a strong focus on OpenID Connect.

 ## Introduction